blindpenguin/L7Boilerplate/README.md

 - How can i confirm deletion of entries?

-The delete action requires a checkbox field with the name and id "confirm" inside a form element called "delete".
-It's a simple helper script that searches for those names.
+The delete action requires a checkbox field with the name and id "confirm".
+A simple helper script that searches for a form with ID "delete" will then ask for confirm.
 Once the "confirm" checkbox is set to true, it'll delete the entry.

 ## LICENSE